Our Conductor: Eric Jacobsen

 In his inaugural season, 2014-15, Eric electrified our audience, bringing to The Klein such performers as Gabriel Kahane, Sara Watkins, and Johnny Gandelsman to perform with GBS.
 He also introduced his Bridgeport audience to his then-fiancee - now his wife - singer-songwriter Aoife O'Donovan in December 2014.
 See Eric and Aoife perform on CT Style, WTNH, March 2017.

 His second season in Bridgeport focused on the classics, beginning with Berlioz' Symphonie Fantastique in September 2015, and closing with Stravinsky's Firebird Suite in April 2016.
+In the 2016-17 Season, From Bach to Bernstein, Eric continued to thrill the audience with brilliant renditions of Dvorak's 8th Symphony, La Boheme, and a memorable night of Bernstein.
 "He's brilliant, and we are thrilled to have him here in Bridgeport," says GBS President Jean Moffitt.

 Now based in Brooklyn, New York, Eric is also conductor of YoYo Ma’s Silk Road Ensemble and the Orlando Symphony, and travels all over the world with his music.
 Even with all this, Bridgeport is assuming a big role in his life; he says, “Some of my most rewarding and beautiful experiences have been in Bridgeport.
 Between working with students in local schools and making music with the incredible musicians of GBS, I feel at home here in Bridgeport.”